jembawls/controller_icons_csharp/README.md

 # Controller Icons C#
 A C# port of rsubtil's Controller Icons plugin for Godot.
 It provides icons for all major controllers as well as automatic icon swapping system based on player input.
-The original plugin can be found here: https://github.com/rsubtil/controller_icons
+The original plugin + more detailed information can be found here: https://github.com/rsubtil/controller_icons

 Full credit to [Ricardo Subtil (rsubtil)](https://github.com/rsubtil) for putting together this incredible plugin.